acmcsufoss/api.acmcsuf.com/.github/CONTRIBUTING.md

 - The Copilot PR review is a useful feature - it often catches easy to miss copy-paste errors, spelling/grammar mistakes, and other things.
 Be cautious though - it can make mistakes, and always validate the issues it finds.
-- Only *squash merging and rebase merging* into main are allowed.
+- *squash merging* into main is preferred.
 Don't worry about this too much, but if you don't know which to choose:
   - Choose a squash merge if the individual commits in the PR don't matter very much and/or the change is relatively atomic.
-  - Choose a rebase merge if the individual commits in the PR do matter.
+  - Choose a rebase merge/normal merge if the individual commits in the PR do matter.